Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Transport yourself back up to a thousand years and explore historical buildings as they may have appeared in the past.

-Built using the popular game development tool Unity, these reconstructions allow you to walk around medieval buildings as they may have appeared in the past.
+Built using the popular game development tool Unity 3D, these reconstructions allow you to walk around medieval buildings as they may have appeared in the past.

-These reconstuctions should work on the latest versions of Chrome, Firefox and Microsoft Edge for Windows 10 (tested on version 25.10586.0.0)
+These reconstuctions should work on the latest versions of Chrome, Firefox and Microsoft Edge for Windows 10.

 Built using the popular game development tool Unity, these reconstructions allow you to walk around medieval buildings as they may have appeared in the past.
 Please take time to install the Unity plug-in and explore these reconstructions.